nasa/Transform-to-Open-Science-Book/_sources/Year_of_Open_Science_Guide/readme.md

 1. Account for open science activities in evaluations
 1. Engage underrepresented communities in the advancement of open science

-## Thank You for Joining Us!
+## Thank You for Joining Us in a Year of Open Science!
-We want to give a special thank you for organizations that participated with us in a Year of Open Science!
+We would like to give a special thank you to organizations that participated with us in a Year of Open Science.

-**The following organizations have joined us in a Year of Open Science!**
+### Organizations That Participated:

 - [Aligning Science Across Parkinson's (ASAP)](./participants/ASAP.md)
 - [ASAPbio](./participants/ASAPbio.md)
 - [Center for Open Science (COS)](./participants/COS.md)